microsoft/UFO/README.md

 ## 📢 News
 - 📅 2024-06-28: We are thrilled to announce that our official introduction video is now available on [YouTube](https://www.youtube.com/watch?v=QT_OhygMVXU)!
-Additionally, you can check out the early version of our documentation [here](https://microsoft.github.io/UFO/).
+Additionally, you can check out the early version of our [documentation](https://microsoft.github.io/UFO/).
 We welcome your contributions and feedback!
 - 📅 2024-06-25: **New Release for v0.2.1!**  We are excited to announce the release of version 0.2.1!
 This update includes several new features and improvements:
     1. **HostAgent Refactor:** We've refactored the HostAgent to enhance its efficiency in managing AppAgents within UFO.
     2. **Evaluation Agent:** Introducing an evaluation agent that assesses task completion and provides real-time feedback.